 As a mission-driven organization, MCE works to reduce greenhouse gas ("GHG") emissions and to expand access to competitively priced renewable energy and energy efficiency ("EE") programs for all customers.
 With these objectives in mind, MCE plans for and secures commitments from a diverse portfolio of generating resources to reliably serve the electric energy requirements of its customers over the near-, mid-, and long-term planning horizons.
-This CPUC Integrated Resource Plan ("IRP") documents MCE's compliance with the California Public Utilities Commission ("CPUC") resource planning objectives over the planning period from 2018 through 2030 (the "Planning Period") based upon MCE's public IRP.
+This Integrated Resource Plan ("IRP") documents

+MCE's compliance with the California Public Utilities Commission ("CPUC") resource planning objectives over the planning period from 2018 through 2030 (the "Planning Period").